-What to Pack for First Time Skiers
+What to Pack for Skiing

 The above kit list is everything you’ll need to hit the slopes, but I still wasn’t really sure what else I needed to pack for my first ski trip.
 I mean, what do you wear under your ski gear?
 What do you wear to après ski?
 Here are a few of my tips for those plaguing questions…

 Under my salopettes, I just wore leggings.
 I was worried I’d be too cold, but those trousers are surprisingly effective.
-The guys at the ski rental place told me to just wear long ski socks under my boots, but instead I wore short hiking socks and ankle length leggings, and this was perfectly warm and comfy.
+The guys at the ski rental place told me to wear long ski socks under my boots, but instead, I tucked my ankle-length leggings into merino wool hiking socks, and this was perfectly warm and comfy.

 *Top Tip: Make sure your jumper is shorter than your ski jacket, and tuck it in if it’s not.
 I learned the hard way and returned from my first ski lesson with the bottom of my jumper completely frozen!

-What to wear the rest of the time: It’s perfectly acceptable to wear your salopettes around town whilst you’re on a ski trip.
+It’s perfectly acceptable to wear your salopettes around town whilst you’re on a ski trip.
 Most people even wear them to après ski as they’ll head straight from the slopes to a bar.

 *Top Tip: my friend Ruth, who skies often, says she prefers a fleece headband to a hat, because these keep your ears warm without overheating your head.
 I frequently felt too hot in my thick woolly hat!

-Footwear: Finally, for walking around a ski resort you’ll need a good pair of snow boots.
-Both me and the other beginners bought ours in the Mountain Warehouse sale.
-Mine – the Ice Womens Snow Boots (£12.99 on Amazon) – were simple velcro ones which were dead warm but a little bit loose around the ankle, which meant they rubbed a bit.
-At £12.99 they were a steal though, and with thick socks they were perfect for a week.
+Finally, for walking around a ski resort you’ll need a good pair of snow boots.
+As I wasn’t sure if I’d ever ski again, I just picked up a cheap pair: the Mountain Warehouse Ice Women’s Snow Boots.
+These were simple velcro snow boots – they were dead warm but a little bit loose around the ankle, which meant they rubbed a bit.
+At £12.99 they were a steal though, and with thick socks they were fine for a week.

-- thermal leggings
+- Thermal leggings

-- thermal top or base layer
+- Thermal top or base layer

-- one or two jumpers or fleeces
+- 1 or 2 jumpers or fleeces

-- leggings or jeans
+- Leggings or jeans

-- snow boots
+- Snow boots